cero-absoluto/vozciudadana/README.md

 **Verified, pseudonymous and privacy-preserving civic protest platform.**

 > *"A street protest measures who can be there that day.
-We measure real support — using technical safeguards designed to verify that each adhesion comes from a unique participant connected to the relevant community."*
+We measure verifiable support from those who choose to participate — using technical safeguards designed to verify that each adhesion comes from a unique participant connected to the relevant community."*

 ![Live App](https://img.shields.io/badge/Live%20App-voiceprotest.org-4CFFA4?style=flat-square)
 ![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue?style=flat-square)